erickhun/blog/content/posts/volleyball-and-beach-volleyball-in-taipei.md

 When I travel and want to play, I usually post on this [Facebook Group - 排球咖](https://www.facebook.com/groups/186877438033868).
 If your Chinese isn't great, use Google Translate.
 I usually get lucky, and players usually welcome you!

-I did that recently when travelling to Kenting:
+I did that recently when travelling to Kenting, and met really friendly and good great student players willing to come almost everyday:

 {{< youtube GeuVxSJMtGU >}}